-Work is also progressing to reduce output from the model, as mentioned in previous report disk space and the volume of data needed both as boundary conditions for HARMONIE and produced as output by HARMONIE in climate mode remains a serious challenge.
 Summary of results of the current year (from July of previous year to June of current year) This section should comprise 1 to 8 pages and can be replaced by a short summary plus an existing scientific report on the project

-We have been evaluating the overall performance of HARMONIE for present climate conditions, using the Euro-CORDEX domain (Fig. 1 in attached paper).
+The overall performance of HARMONIE for present climate conditions, using the Euro-CORDEX domain has been evaluated (link below to Tellus paper).
 HARMONIE has been run at two resolutions (15km and 6.25km) over the Euro-CORDEX domain, driven by ERA-interim lateral and surface boundary conditions, for the period 1997-2008 inclusive.
 The coarser resolution version allows us to compare HARMONIE performance to our present RCM (RCA4) and to other European RCMs run in Euro-CORDEX at an equivalent resolution forced by ERA-interim.
-The two HARMONIE resolutions allow us to assess benefits accruing from the increased resolution in a common model.
+The two HARMONIE resolutions allows us to assess benefits accruing from the increased resolution in a common model.
 After the overall performance was established we investigated to what extent the higher resolution provides an improved representation of higher order regional climate statistics such as intense precipitation events.
-Results from these simulations have been submitted to Tellus A and a copy of the paper which is in review is attached to this report.
+Results from this investigation have been peer-reviewed and published in Tellus A (a link to this article is added to the List of publications section).

 HARMONIE contains of a number of physics packages, specifically developed for different resolution ranges.
-In this project we concentrate on the ALARO physics, nominally developed for grey-zone resolutions (~3-10km) and the AROME physics, applicable to convection-permitting resolutions (~1- 3km).
-We have begun assessing the performance and added-value of going to convection-resolving resolutions, within the HARMONIE configuration, concentrating on summer season precipitation over the Alps.
-We choose the Alps due both to the extreme topographic forcing of precipitation and because a well-documented, high-resolution observed precipitation data set is available for model evaluation.
+In this project we concentrate on the ALARO physics, nominally developed for grev-zone resolutions (~3-10km) and the AROME physics, applicable to convection-permitting resolutions (~1- 3km).
+We have during the past year assessed the performance and added-value of going to convection-resolving resolutions, within the HARMONIE configuration, concentrating on summer season precipitation over the Alps.
+We chose the Alps due both to the extreme topographic forcing of precipitation and because a well-documented, high-resolution observed precipitation data set is available for model evaluation.
 We have run HARMONIE, on the full Euro-CORDEX domain, for 7 summer seasons (May-September inclusive) spanning a range of representative summer precipitation outcomes over the Alps.
 HARMONIE is run at the two resolutions; 15km and 6.25km, with the output from the 15km model used in a double-nesting step to force an inner HARMONIE domain at 2km resolution centred on the Alpine region.
-This interior domain is run for the same 7 summer seasons twice, using either ALARO or AROME physics.
+This interior domain is run for the same 7 summer seasons using the AROME physics.
 Such an experiment protocol allows us to evaluate simulated precipitation statistics in the 3 HARMONIE versions; 15km, 6.25km and 2km (the latter forced by the 15km HARMONIE) over the common Alpine region.
-Furthermore, testing both ALARO and AROME in the 2km domain allows an assessment of the relative benefits of both schemes at high resolution, contrasting this with the importance of physics consistency across the lateral boundaries of the small Alpine domain, with ALARO physics used in the 15km driving model.
-This set of simulations is now completed and analysis begun, looking at precipitation variability, rain spell duration and the diurnal cycle of precipitation across the range of model resolutions.
-First results show an improvement in several aspects when using explicit treatment of deep convection.
-Well known behaviours of parametrized convection such as too much light rain "drizzle" and early onset of the diurnal cycle is improved where the phase and amplitude is closer to local high resolution observations.
-We envisage submission of an article on this subject early in 2015.
+This set of simulations has now been analysed, looking at precipitation variability and extremes, as well as the spatial and temporal aspects of precipitation events.
+The results show a clear improvement in several aspects when using explicit treatment of deep convection.
+Most notably, the spatial frequency and duration of high-intensity localized convection events are much better captured than the runs using parametrized convection when compared to high-resolution observations.
+A manuscript has been prepared (submitted to this report) and will be submitted by early July 2015.
+Planned near-future studies involves testing both ALARO and AROME at convection-permitting resolutions (< 3km), which allows an assessment of the relative benefits of both schemes at high resolution, contrasting this with the importance of physics consistency across the lateral boundaries of an interior domain such as the small Alpine domain, with ALARO physics used in a coarser resolution driving model.